justinmeiners/efficient-programming-with-components/10_binary_counter.md

 second strongest could be paired in the first round.
 Therefore the second strongest guy gets eliminated and doesn't get the second prize, in spite of his prowess.
-This is is why they now use a technique known as [seeding][seed] to assure that people of similar ability are spread out to different parts of the tree.
+This is why they now use a technique known as [seeding][seed] to assure that people of similar ability are spread out to different parts of the tree.
-But, he wanted to come up with an algorithm which assures that the second guy is truly the second guy.
+But he wanted to come up with an algorithm which assures that the second-placed guy is truly the second best player.
 He published it in 1883.
 The algorithm wasn't quite an algorithm and it was clearly not optimal.
 It took 50 more years before the problem was stated correctly.
-People realized that you could talk about minimum number of comparisons but it took another thirty years, until 1964 when a Russian mathematician [Sergei S. Kislitsyn][sergei] published a paper which proved there is an optimal algorithm and described it.
+People realized that you could talk about the minimum number of comparisons but it took another thirty years, until 1964 when a Russian mathematician [Sergei S. Kislitsyn][sergei] published a paper which proved there is an optimal algorithm and described it.